flipsflops/PaylocityEmployeeBenefits/README.md

 ## .NET

--   Will build the main .sln file which causes all projects in dotnet can build
+-   Will build the main .sln file which causes all projects in dotnet to build

 ## SQL